AU-ExoMars/PCOT/mkdocs/docs/index.md

     * RGB PNGs
     * multispectral images made of multiple monochrome PNGs
     * and adding new PDS4 formats should be relatively straightforward
-* Data quality and uncertainty data are not yet handled in any way
 * There are probably a *lot* of useful operations missing
 * There are certainly a *lot* of bugs.
 @@@